jdebloat/jshrink/experiment_resources/project_selection_notes/README.txt

 Then I checked to see which projects built on my machine.
 I did this by running "../build.sh".
 This outputs a CSV with the schema "<project>,<build_return_code>".
-Therefore, a "<build_return_code>" of "0" means the project built sucessfully.
+Therefore, a "<build_return_code>" of "0" means the project built successfully.
 It should be noted that some of the projects crashed during building and this ripples up to crash the script (I don't know why).
 Therefore, "build.sh" was executed several times to fully populate the CSV.
 Within this directory, the